fontaipi/android-retrofit-and-coroutines/README.md

 ﻿# android-retrofit-and-coroutines

-This projects show how to use Retrofit and Coroutines for a Jetpack Compose App.
+This projects shows how to use Retrofit and Coroutines in a Jetpack Compose App.

 ## Dependencies :
 ```kotlin